davidwl/AppLaunchpad/docs/advanced-scenarios.md

 # Expert scenarios

 This is a collection of advanced use cases and example implementations.
-If you are new to Luigi, take a look at our [Getting Started](getting-started.md) section first.
+If you are new to AppLaunchpad, take a look at our [Getting Started](getting-started.md) section first.

 <!-- accordion:start -->

-### Use a SPA router and keep Luigi Core URL in sync
+### Use a SPA router and keep AppLaunchpad Core URL in sync

 #### Overview

-This example shows you how to keep an existing routing strategy and use an existing micro frontend as drop-in without the need to refactor everything to [`LuigiClient.linkManager()`](https://docs.luigi-project.io/docs/luigi-client-api?section=linkmanager).
-To update the Luigi Core URL when routing internally with the micro frontend router, without updating the URL on the Luigi Client side, use the `linkManager()` [withoutSync](luigi-client-api.md#withoutsync) and [fromVirtualTreeRoot](luigi-client-api.md#fromvirtualtreeroot) methods.
+This example shows you how to keep an existing routing strategy and use an existing micro frontend as drop-in without the need to refactor everything to [`AppLaunchpadClient.linkManager()`](https://docs.applaunchpad-project.io/docs/applaunchpad-client-api?section=linkmanager).
+To update the AppLaunchpad Core URL when routing internally with the micro frontend router, without updating the URL on the AppLaunchpad Client side, use the `linkManager()` [withoutSync](applaunchpad-client-api.md#withoutsync) and [fromVirtualTreeRoot](applaunchpad-client-api.md#fromvirtualtreeroot) methods.

-If you are running Luigi Core v0.7.7+, you can use [fromClosestContext](luigi-client-api.md#fromclosestcontext) instead of `fromVirtualTreeRoot`, which requires a [navigationContext](luigi-client-api.md#navigationcontext) at the `virtualTree` node configuration.
+If you are running AppLaunchpad Core v0.7.7+, you can use [fromClosestContext](applaunchpad-client-api.md#fromclosestcontext) instead of `fromVirtualTreeRoot`, which requires a [navigationContext](applaunchpad-client-api.md#navigationcontext) at the `virtualTree` node configuration.

 <!-- add-attribute:class:warning -->
 > **NOTE**: This is a very simple example.
-For cases like modals or split views, you still require the use of [Luigi Client](luigi-client-api.md).
+For cases like modals or split views, you still require the use of [AppLaunchpad Client](applaunchpad-client-api.md).

 #### Steps

-1. Configure the Luigi navigation node:
+1. Configure the AppLaunchpad navigation node:

 <!-- add-attribute:class:warning -->
 > **NOTE**: To keep the example simple, we use [virtualTree](navigation-parameters-reference.md#virtualtree) to allow any nested navigation, but this is not mandatory.
 You can always specify the node tree yourself and still use automatic navigation with router events.